4.0. Typing

 Why is typing useful in programs?

-- Facilitates Collaboration: In team settings, clear type annotations ensure that all members understand the data structures and function interfaces, leading to more effective collaboration.
+- Enhanced Collaboration: A clear type system ensures that all team members understand the data structures and interfaces, reducing integration friction.

 What is the relation between Python and typing?